Frigyes06/qr-code-generator/README.md

 GET http://localhost:8787/?data=My%20QR%20Code
 ```

-### Manual Page
+### Manual Input Page

-If no query parameters are provided, the worker will serve a manual HTML page to explain how to use the worker.
+If no query parameters are provided, the worker will serve an HTML page prompting the user for a string of data to encode.

 ---